rosalogia/java-fp-exercises/README.md

 we wanted to use higher order functions, much of their utility and elegance would be lost.
 Lambda expressions provide a solution by allowing us to directly pass the body of a short function to a higher order function rather than passing the name of a function defined earlier.
 Consider the following analogy: explicitly defined and named variables are to literal values as explicitly defined and named functions are to lambda expressions.
-Imagine how annoying it would be if every time you wanted to pass a value like `1` or `"hello"` to a function, you were forced to store it in a variable before-hand and give it a name, then pass the variable to your function.
+It would be quite annoying if every time we wanted to pass a value like `1` or `"hello"` to a function, we were forced to store it in a variable before-hand and give it a name, then pass the variable to our function.
+Similarly, lambdas help avoid unnecessary formalisms and naming of things when working with higher-order functions.

 ## Higher Order Functions and Lambdas in Java